 Note that during the first period of consolidation (left side) the ATR fell to 20, but after the second rally and consolidation rally, the range of motion increased to an average range of 60 points (between high and low) per day.
 That’s a 300% jump.

 How might you use this information?
-First off, it tells you what to expect in terms of an asset’s current range of motion.
-It might help you set and optimize entries and exits, as well as position size.
-For example, when ATR is higher than normal, you might be better served by dialing back your position unit size and letting the prices run a bit more.
-You don’t want to pull the trigger too soon, but widening your parameters might expose you beyond your standard risk parameters.
+Well, it tells you what to expect in terms of an asset’s current range of motion.
+It also might help you set and optimize entries and exits as well as position size.
+For example, when the ATR is higher than normal, some traders may dial back their position unit size and let the prices run a bit more.
+However, widening your parameters might expose you beyond your standard risk parameters.

 This is particularly true if you’re a swing trader.
-It might help you decide when it’s a good time to jump in or stay out depending on your strategy and risk tolerance.
+The ATR might help you decide when it’s a good time to jump in or stay out depending on your strategy and risk tolerance.

 Volatility is just one important factor that can help you contextualize price action in any given market.
 Understanding a stock’s volatility can help you anticipate price behaviors that might otherwise surprise you.
-If you’re analyzing volatility to make a trading decision, be sure to check other technical factors like trend and momentum as well.
-And of course always check the fundamentals, especially if you’re looking to buy an asset for a longer-term hold.
+If you’re analyzing volatility to make a trading decision, be sure to check other technical factors like trend and momentum.
+And of course, always check the fundamentals, especially if you’re looking to buy an asset for a longer-term hold.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.